 Children use props to demonstrate their ability to think symbolically (Gaskins & Miller, 2009) and to support role-playing.
 In all cultures, children's symbolic play is based on the materials they have available, e.g., toys, cardboard boxes, roots, seeds (Bjorklund, 2011).
 Because dramatic play with props encompasses both physical manipulation and social interaction, it is necessary for ongoing child development (Bodrova, 2007).
 Children demonstrate drama skills by participating in dramatic play and using props to represent other objects or ideas.
 Such demonstrations will look different at each phase of the developmental process:

 Infants imitate simple movements and facial expressions and respond to props or puppets.

-Toddlers mimic observed Preschoolers play a behaviors or words and the use of familiar objects.
-They will use realistic toys as replacements for real objects and demonstrate an ability to distinguish between real and pretend.
+Toddlers mimic observed

+behaviors or words and

+the use of familiar objects.Preschoolers

+play a

+role in dramatic play

+and use a combination

+of real and imaginary

+props to act out a story

+or situation.They will use realistic toys

+as replacements for real

+objects and demonstrate

+an ability to distinguish

+between real and pretend.Preschoolers

+play a